Submit a Grievance - Medi-Cal and Healthy Kids

 Message from the California Department of Health Care Services

-The Medi-Cal members have the right to request a State Hearing at any time during the grievance and appeal process.
+The Medi-Cal members have the right to request a State Hearing when a claim for medical assistance is denied or is not acted upon with reasonable promptness.
+A State Hearing must be requested within 120 calendar days from the Notice of Appeal Resolution (appeal denial notice).
 You may call the State Department of Social Services toll free at 1-800-952-5253 to request a State Hearing.
+TTY/TDD users may call 1-800-952-8349.
 A State Hearing is an administrative procedure at which you can present your concern directly to the State of California.
 If you decide to request a State Hearing, you may represent yourself at the hearing, or another person (such as an attorney, friend, relative or any person you choose) may represent you.
-The Department of Social Services can help you obtain a Legal Aid, free of charge, to help with your State Hearing at 1-800-260-2055 at least 7 business days before the appointment.
-We will contact your doctor to verify your need.

 SCFHP wants you to be satisfied with your health care.
 If you have questions regarding your care, we encourage you to speak with the health care professional treating you.
 In most cases, they can provide answers right away and hopefully resolve your questions or concerns.
-If the problem is not resolved, call SCFHP’s Member Services.
-They will work with you to fix the problem and if we cannot solve the problem, you may file a formal complaint or grievance.
-Services previously authorized will continue during the grievance process.
-If you receive a Notice of Action (denial letter) you have 90 days from the date on the Notice of Action to file an appeal with SCFHP.
-You may also request a State Hearing from the State Office of the Ombudsman within 90 days.
+If the problem is not resolved, call SCFHP’s Customer Service Department.
+They will work with you to fix the problem and if they cannot solve the problem, our Grievances and Appeals Department will help to resolve the issue.

 You can also file a grievance that is not about a Notice of Action.
-You must file your grievance with SCFHP or the provider within 180 days from the day the incident or action occurred which caused you to be dissatisfied.
+You may file your complaint with SCFHP at any time, regardless of the date that the incident or action occurred which caused you to be dissatisfied.